• Products

 2. Create an Investment Plan for One

-Most of the graying divorced have only a fraction of the assets of married peers.
+Most of the graying divorced have only a fraction of the assets of their married peers.
 Develop a new strategy to help maintain your goals.
 Your financial professional may be best equipped to evaluate and help make adjustments.

 3. Calculate New Expenses

-Bottom line: The monthly expenses you’re responsible for essentially just doubled.
+The monthly expenses you’re responsible for essentially just doubled.
 If you’re planning to live on a fixed income, those extra expenses need to be factored into a new long-term plan.
 If you had stopped or planned to stop working, you might have to reevaluate.

 4. Get Your Own Insurance